 Once we have been notified of the damage, our traffic engineer will make a field inspection of the site.
 Damaged streets and sidewalks are repaired throughout the city according to the severity of the damage and budgetary allowances.

-Concrete replacement will occur on a first-come-first-serve basis.
+Reimbursement will occur on a first-come-first-served basis.
 Funding is available at this time, but once the funding is exhausted, the 50/50 Program will not be available until funding is secured in the future.